ALKOTS/PD2-DLC-Unlocker/README.md

 On start, creates a dlcs-to-unlock.txt file in your /PAYDAY 2/mods/saves folder.
 By default has a `"*"` in it, which means all dlcs are unlocked.
 If you want to unlock only specific dlcs, replace the star with dlc ids from [Steam DB](https://steamdb.info/app/218620/dlc/).

-#Examples for dlcs-to-unlock.txt:
+# Examples for dlcs-to-unlock.txt:

-##Unlock all heists post white house:
+## Unlock all heists post white house:
-2074240
+2074240\n
 1945681
 1906240
 1778790